estellalin21/COMP_SCI_7318/README.md

 # COMP_SCI_7318_A1
-The code ppp.ipynb for Assignment 1
+The code code_A1.ipynb for Assignment 1